Armstrong Whitworth Atalanta: Design

 The Armstrong Whitworth Atalanta was a high-wing streamlined monoplane airliner.
 Its square-section fuselage was relatively clean and featured rounded edges to reduce drag.
 The aircraft's composite construction included steel, plywood and fabric.
 The undercarriage was fixed, but was partially enclosed within the fuselage and covered by streamlined fairings in order to minimise drag.
 Passengers were carried within a relatively quiet and cool cabin and provided with comfortable adjustable chairs.
 The overall design of the Atalanta was rather modern for the era; Century of Flight allege that the Atalanta somewhat closed the performance gap between British and American airliners.

 The aircraft was powered by a total of four supercharged Armstrong Siddeley Serval III ten-cylinder radial engines, each capable of providing up to 340 hp (250 kW).
-This powerplant was a relatively recent development, each one basically being a pair of Armstrong Siddeley Mongoose engines joined together.
+This powerplant was a relatively recent development, each one basically being a pair of Armstrong Siddeley Mongoose engines joined.
 These engines, which were positioned on the leading edge of the wing, were faired into the wing profile for greater aerodynamic efficiency.
 They were mounted upon a tubular framework attached to the forward spar of the wing, which was protected from a potential engine fire by a fire-proof bulkhead.
 Both of the aircraft's two fuel tanks were accommodated within the wing's leading edge, one between each pair of engines, positioned as to permit fuel to be gravity fed.

 The fuselage of the Atalanta comprised three sections.
 Its construction involved novel approaches for the company, such as the use of steel strips to form the longerons and interconnecting struts.
 The section of the fuselage containing the cabin was covered by plywood over light stringers, while the rear portion was covered almost entirely by fabric, save for the use of aluminium sheeting at the corners.
 The aircraft's cantilever wings, which were moderately tapered, were also built in three sections around two spars formed from steel girders.
 The wing's center section was supported by steel ribs, while the outer wing sections used wooden ribs along with a plywood covering was used up to the rear spar.

 The interior of the Atalanta featured several novel features.
 The cockpit, which was crewed by a pair of pilots and a radio operator, was unusually large; immediately behind it was a compartment intended to accommodate up to one tonne of air mail.
 A luggage hold and a galley was positioned further behind that.
-The main cabin was designed to adjustable, readily permitting operators to change the passenger-to-freight ratio.
+The main cabin was designed to be adjustable, readily permitting operators to change the passenger-to-freight ratio.
 Imperial Airways initially opted to configure it with nine seats, arranged in alternating pairs and standalone, all of which with tables.
 Particular attention was paid to the air conditioning systems due to the type's envisioned frequent use within relatively hot climates.
 Later on, Imperial Airways adopted a more profitable eleven seat configuration for its African route.